wyattferguson/arudino-snes-controller/README.md

-# Arduino Library for SNES Controller
+#  :doughnut: Arduino Library for SNES Controller
 ![PXL_20220826_222949330](https://user-images.githubusercontent.com/503975/186998987-c721a311-448b-4c56-b253-9196053ed956.jpg)

 SNES controllers are a great, easy input for any arduino project.
 Dont worry about fussing with resistors and tiny finger destroying, breadboard buttons.
 This is a simple library to talk to a standard SNES controller.